 Stir in the slurry and cook for 2-3 minutes or until the manchurian sauce thickens.

-Now slightly increase the heat and toss baked cauliflower florets until they are well coated with sauce.
+Now slightly increase the heat and toss crispy cauliflower florets until they are well coated with sauce.

 The utterly delicious baked gobi manchurian is ready to enjoy.

-Add a couple of chopped green chilli peppers for an extra kick.
+Add a couple of finely chopped green chilli peppers for an extra kick.